chenazam/character-reference-library/scaffolding/characters/00_PROFILE/prompt_blocks.md

 Use for:

 - expression sheets
-- portraits
+- portrait prompts
-- interaction scenes
+- emotional scenes

-Default expression:

-[description]

-Typical smile:

-[description]

-Emotional range:

-[description]

-Avoid exaggerated or cartoonish expressions unless explicitly requested.
+[Describe default expression style and emotional tone.]

 ---